 Courses can be taken at regionally accredited four-year institutions or community colleges (online or in-person) and are considered equally.
 Applicants may have up to two pending prerequisite courses in progress at the time of application.
 In progress courses must be completed by August 31 with final grades available by September 1.
 Coursework completed after September 1 of the application year will not be considered as part of the application.

 Patient Care Experience

 A minimum of 1,000 hours of direct, hands-on patient care.
 Examples include experiences in which you are directly responsible for patient care: prescribing medication, performing procedures, directing a course of treatment, work as an active nurse, EMT, etc. Positions may be for pay or volunteer.
 These hours must be completed no later than September 1 of the application period.
 Additional documentation will be required to confirm and applicant’s patient care experiences.
-Applicants may download the form here.
+Applicants may download the Patient Care Experience Verification Form here.